rehaq007/s3-lambda-file-processor/README.md

 ### **Step 4: Upload the Python Script**
 1. Scroll down to the **Code source** section.
-2. Upload your Python script (you'll place it in your GitHub repository under `code/`).
+2. Upload your Python script.
 3. Click **Deploy**.

 ---